-Emergency Medical Technicians can transport patients that are sick or injured.
+This course provides the student with the necessary knowledge and skills to perform emergency care and transport.
+Course modules include preparatory, function and development of the human body, pharmacology, airway management, patient assessment, medical emergencies, shock, trauma, special patient populations, and EMS operations.
 This 130-hour course provides the student with the necessary knowledge and skills to perform emergency care and transport.
-It includes a Preparatory Module, Function and Development of the Human Body Module, Pharmacology Module, Airway Management Module, Patient Assessment Module, Medical Emergencies Module, Shock Module, Trauma Module, Special Patient Populations Module, and EMS Operations Module.
-An additional 18 hours of hospital-based clinical and 12 hours of ambulance ride time is required.
-Upon successful completion of the course, students will be eligible to test for EMS certification through the National Registry of EMT's.
+An additional 18 hours of hospital-based clinical and 12 hours of ambulance ride time are required.
+Upon successful completion of the course, students will be eligible to test for EMS certification.